Raniz85/raniz.blog/src/posts/devcontainers1/index.md

 And this means that our user inside the container now has the same effective UID as our user on the host.

-Now, this means that our container is a little bit less secure since the user inside the container has the exact same privileges as the user outside the container.
+Now, this means that our container is a little less secure since the user inside the container has the exact same privileges as the user outside the container.
 With ACLs and a group on the host you get more fine-grained control over what the user inside the container can access.